echeran/smile-of-murugan/webbook/chapter02.md

 But let us return to the bards: there were probably six major types of these early poets: the term which is used most frequently is

-*pāṇar*: This is connected with paṇ “song, melody", pāṇi “song, melody, music" and *pāņu* “song"; most probably the underlying monosyllabic morpheme is *paṇ* "music".
+*pāṇar*: This is connected with pāṇ “song, melody", pāṇi “song, melody, music" and *pāṇu* “song"; most probably the underlying monosyllabic morpheme is *paṇ* "music".
 There are cognates in Malayalam and Tulu.
 It is interesting that the Pkt. pāṇa- (most probably connected) means “a low caste" *(DED* 3351).
 The *pāṇar*